Last Updated on

-Cerro Tijeretas is a great place to see fregate birds.
-In case you’re like me and have no clue what these birds are, they are known for their giant red pouch that hangs undereath their neck.
-Google them and you’ll know why it’s worth looking for those funny animals.
+Cerro Tijeretas is a great place to see frigate birds.
+In case you’re like me and have no clue what these birds are, they are known for their large red pouch that hangs underneath their neck.
+Google them, and you’ll know why it’s worth looking for those funny animals.

-Cerro Tijeretas can easily be reached on foot from the city centre.
+You can easily reach Cerro Tijeretas on foot from the city centre.
 Make sure to bring enough water as there is little shade along the way.
-If you are lucky, you also get to see blue-footed boobies but there is no guarantee.
+If you are lucky, you also get to see blue-footed boobies, but there is no guarantee.

 1 – 2h

 Playa Punta Carola is also known as Playa del Amor, supposedly because surfers fall in love with the breaks here.
 When I came, the water was completely calm.
 Not that I cared.
 I was distracted by the sea lion baby that had curled up underneath a mangrove tree, and by the marine iguanas that were slowly crawling across the beach.